- Aesthetic Opportunities

 The Center for Universal Design provides a comprehensive list of resources on their website.

 Many states and jurisdictions have passed visitability laws that require the inclusion of visitable design features, mostly in single, two, and three family homes.
-Visitability laws primarily apply to publically funded projects; however, in some jurisdictions, such as the Village of Boiling Brook, Illinois and in the State of Vermont, coverage is extended to privately funded homes.
+Visitability laws primarily apply to publically funded projects; however, in some jurisdictions, such as the Village of Boilingbrook, Illinois (PDF 14.0 KB) and in the State of Vermont (PDF 14.5 KB), coverage is extended to privately funded homes.
 Other jurisdictions require builders of new production homes to provide visitable features at the request of the home buyer regardless of funding.
-For example, the Maryland Visibility Law requires builders of new single-family homes in subdivisions of 11 or more units to offer visitability features as an option for purchase.
+For example, the Maryland Visibility Law (PDF 121 KB) requires builders of new single-family homes in subdivisions of 11 or more units to offer visitability features as an option for purchase.
 Although visitability requirements vary from among states and jurisdictions, most require at least one zero step entry, a bathroom on the entry level, wider doors and hallways, reinforced walls for grab bar installation and reachable light switches and electrical outlets.
 Some states and jurisdictions encourage, rather than require, visitability features through the use of tax credits, fee incentives, and voluntary compliance programs.
 For example, the State of Georgia offers tax credits for providing visitability features in both existing and new single-family homes.

 Studies have shown that the additional cost of providing many accessible features in new construction is minimal when compared to adding accessible features during alterations to existing construction.
 Features and systems that contribute to greater usability in the future should be integrated into the design at the onset of the project.
 For example, according to Concrete Change, on average and depending on the type of foundation, it costs approximately $150 extra for a zero-step entrance when it is included at the time of design and construction.
 Modifications to achieve a zero-step entry to an existing home could cost at least $1,000 or more.